SpeedTest - Mbps throughput speed test|

 Waiting for clients to connect...

-NOTE: If running a firewall, make sure that java is allowed to accept incoming
+NOTE: If running a computer with a firewall, make sure that 'java.exe' is allowed to accept incoming

 socket connections (from client computers in the next step).

 Testing Wi-Fi: If your goal is to test Wi-Fi speeds, run the 'server' on a PC connected

 to your Ethernet LAN, and run a 'client' on the PC with the Wi-Fi you want tested.
 You only want

 ONE of the PC's on Wi-Fi (not both).

 738,694,464 bytes in 1000 ms = 5,909,555,712 bps

 726,603,040 bytes in 1000 ms = 5,812,824,320 bps